ShiningForceCentral/SF1DISASM/README.md

 It should be possible to start from this disassembly to modify the game's data and mechanics.
 - The game data obtained with split.bat can be edited individually before being included in the game with build.bat.
 - The game's code can be edited in the disassembly.
 Beware : ASM 68k writing skills required !
-Just keep in mind that this disassembly is not complete at the moment.
-Some parts of the game may need a better disassembly formatting before being able to modify and assemble them properly, with no negative impact on the rest of the game.